Xe/site/blog/wasmcloud-progress-2019-12-08.markdown

 This tool lets you do a few basic things:

-- Authenticate with the wasmcloud server
+- Authenticate with the Trisiel server
 - Create handlers from WebAssembly files that meet the CommonWA API as realized by Olin
 - Get logs for individual handler invocations
-- Run WebAssembly modules locally like they would get run on wasmcloud
+- Run WebAssembly modules locally like they would get run on Trisiel

 Nearly all of the complexity is abstracted away from users as much as possible.